zkkython/Awesome-ML-SYS-Tutorial/sglang/kvcache-code-walk-through/readme.md

 -->
 #### Prefill Batch
 ##### 1. Function `get_new_batch_prefill`
-  - Get the prefix from radix tree cache for request
+  - Update prefix from radix tree cache for request, the `prefix_indices` will be updated too based on the prefix we get
   - Invoke `prepare_for_extend`
     - `req_to_token_pool`
       - Allocate to `req_pool_indices`
       - Add prefix to `req_to_token_pool`
     - `token_to_kv_pool`
-      - Allocate (the sum of each batch's (number of input id tokens - number of prefix tokens)) `out_cache_loc`
+      - Allocate (the sum of each reqs (number of input id tokens - number of prefix tokens)) `out_cache_loc`
       - For example: in above diagram, the batch size is 1
         - number of input id tokens = 3 -> A,B,C
         - number of prefix tokens = 1 -> A